industry smokestacks

 Unless the world urgently and drastically cuts its Carbon emissions, we are in for a pretty catastrophic time.

-A lot of the Carbon emissions are produced by the burning, extraction and transport of fossil fuels, which are used for electricity production, transport and lots of other things.
+A lot of the greenhouse gas emissions are produced by the burning, extraction and transport of fossil fuels, which are used for energy production, transport and lots of other things.

-You will see I have written a poem about Scope 3 emissions.
+That’s why I wrote a poem about Scope 3 Emissions.

 Australian Sugar Mill